 Work closely with your custom home builder to determine which materials to use.
 Experienced builders have in-depth knowledge about which offers the best value for money.
 Their job is to steer you towards products that fit your vision and can stand up to structural requirements/climate conditions in your area.

-Get Your Plans Approved
+Step 7: Get Your Plans Approved

 Once you've finalized the design of your new home, you must have plans reviewed and approved by a committee of architects and building officials.
 This approval process makes sure your home’s design meets all building codes and local regulations.
 It also proves that your new home is structurally sound.